-This is spitball #4 for the 2026 Cannes Film Festival, and we have quite a few updates to tackle, so let’s go on, shall we?
+This is spitball #4 for the 2026 Cannes Film Festival.
+It should be noted that, although many films have already been submitted, only a handful have been selected for competition so far — I’ve heard it’s just three.
+That said, we have quite a few updates to tackle, so let’s dive in, shall we?

 Firstly, Deadline is confirming that Ruben Östlund’s “The Entertainment System is Down” will not be ready for the festival and has now been delayed to 2027.
 This is due to the sheer amount of material he still has to edit.
 The two-time Palme d’Or winner will have to wait another year in his attempt to win a third.